Skip to main content

 Stay Fully Local

-Use TinyBERT classification (ai_classification_use_tinybert: true) to avoid any external API calls.
+Enable local AI classification in Dashboard > Settings > AI Settings to avoid any external API calls.

 Data Security